The Top 10 Best Abdominal Exercises Part 2

 2. Captain’s Chair Vertical Leg Raise

-The Captain’s Chair is the second best exercise to target the abdominals and the best exercise to target the obliques according to the ACE study.
+The Captain’s Chair is the second-best exercise to target the abdominals and the best exercise to target the obliques according to the ACE study.
 I don’t know how this targets the obliques better than the bicycle, but I guess the electromyography (EMG) equipment can’t lie.

-I personally like these for the lower abdominals, although as we know the abs are a single unit, and you can’t technically target upper or lower abs independently.
+I personally like these for the lower abdominals, although as we know the abs are a single unit, and you can’t technically target the upper or lower abs independently.

-To set up: Climb up onto the captains chair.
+To set up: Climb up onto the captain’s chair.
 Press your back against the pad and support your body by placing your elbows and forearms on the horizontal pads.
-Grip the hand holds provided.
+Grip the handholds provided.
 Let your feet hang straight down.

 To leg raise: Lift your knees up and in towards your chest.
 When your thighs are parallel to the floor you should use your abdominal muscles to pivot your hips up and away from the back padding, so that your knees move vertically and horizontally closer to your chest.